argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 db_path = download_database(repo_id)
 ```

-Now we would have the database downloaded (by default the file will be placed at `Path.home() / ".cache/argilla_sdk_docs_db"`, but this can be easily changed), and the path pointing to it.
+Now we would have the database downloaded (by default, the file will be placed at `Path.home() / ".cache/argilla_sdk_docs_db"`, but this can be easily changed), and the path pointing to it.
 We can connect again to it and check everything works as expected:

 ```python
 db = lancedb.connect(str(db_path))